bpurinton/PebbleCounts/docs/PebbleCounts_Manual_md.md

 PebbleCounts is a free (released under GNU General Public License v3.0) and open-source application written by a geologist / amateur programmer.
 If you have any problems contact me [purinton@uni-potsdam.de](purinton@uni-potsdam.de) and I can help!

 # Quick note on imagery and running PebbleCounts
 Georeferenced ortho-photos should be in a [**UTM projection**](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system), providing the scale in meters.
 You can use the [gdal](https://www.gdal.org/) command line utilities to [translate rasters between various projections](https://www.nceas.ucsb.edu/scicomp/recipes/gdal-reproject).
 Because PebbleCounts doesn't allow you to save work in the middle of clicking it's recommended that you don't use images covering areas of more than 2 by 2 meters or so.
-Furthermore, the algorithm is most effective on images of 0.8-1.2 mm/pixel resolution, where a lower cutoff of 10-pixels is appropriate.
+Furthermore, the algorithm is most effective on images of 0.8-1.2 mm/pixel resolution, where a lower cutoff of 20-pixels is appropriate.
 Resampling can also be accomplished quickly in [gdal](https://www.gdal.org/).
-For higher resolution (< 0.8 mm/pixel) imagery it's recommended not to go above 1 by 1 meter areas, particularly if there are many < 1 cm pebbles, and also to increase the lower cutoff (`-cutoff` flag) value to 25-pixels.
+For higher resolution (< 0.8 mm/pixel) imagery it's recommended not to go above 1 by 1 meter areas, particularly if there are many < 1 cm pebbles.
 If you want to cover a larger area simply break the image into smaller parts and process each individually, so you can give yourself a break.
 If at anytime you want to end the application simply press *CTRL + C*.

+## The PebbleCountsAuto Function
+In addition to the manual-clicking version of PebbleCounts based on k-means segmentation, we have also developed and included an automated version that has higher uncertainties.
+We recommend using PebbleCounts in a subset of data to validate larger areas run in PebbleCountsAuto.
+The description of the automatic algorithm and uncertainties can be found in the publication (**PUBLICATION DOI TO BE ADDED**).

 # Installation
-The first step is downloading the [GitHub repository](https://github.com/bpurinton/PebbleCounts) somewhere on your computer.
-The folder should contain:

-1. Three Python scripts:
-  * `PebbleCounts.py`
-  * `PCfunctions.py`
-  * `calculate_camera_resolution.py`

-2. An `environment.yml` file containing the Python dependencies and a `install_openCV_env_ubuntu18.sh` shell script for creating an openCV environment with conda on Ubuntu

-3. A folder `example_data` with two example images: one orthorectified and the other not

-4. A folder `docs` containing this manual

-## For the Pros
-For those familiar with Python, the best way to install PebbleCounts is by simply downloading the [GitHub repository](https://github.com/bpurinton/PebbleCounts), navigating to the PebbleCounts folder at the command line, ensuring all Python dependencies are installed (see the `environment.yml` file) and getting started by skipping ahead to **Command-line Options**:

-## For Newbies
+The first step is downloading the GitHub repository somewhere on your computer, and unzipping it.
+There you will find the Python algorithms (e.g., `PebbleCounts.py`), an `environment.yml` file containing the Python dependencies for quick installs with `conda` on Windows, a folder `example_data` with two example images one orthorectified and the other raw, and a folder `docs` containing the [full manual](docs/PebbleCounts_Manual.pdf).

 For newcomers to Python, no worries!
-Installation should be a cinch on most machines and I'll describe it here for Windows.
-First of all you'll want the [Miniconda](https://conda.io/miniconda.html) Python package manager to setup a new Python environment for running the algorithm ([see this good article on Python package management](https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c)).
+Installation should be a cinch on most machines.
+First, you'll want the [Miniconda](https://conda.io/miniconda.html) Python package manager to setup a new Python environment for running the algorithm ([see this good article on Python package management](https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c)).
+Download either the 32- or 64-bit Miniconda installer of Python 3.x then follow the instructions (either using the `.exe` file for Windows, `.pkg` for Mac, or `bash installer` for Linux).
+Add Miniconda to the system `PATH` variable when prompted.

-Download either the 32- or 64-bit installer of Python 3.x then follow the installation instructions.
-It's recommend to add Miniconda to the system `PATH` variable when prompted.
-PebbleCounts has a number of important dependencies including [gdal](https://www.gdal.org/) for georeferenced raster manipulation, [openCV](https://opencv.org/) for image manipulation and GUI operation, [scikit-image](https://scikit-image.org/) for filtering and measuring, [scikit-learn](https://scikit-learn.org/stable/) for k-means segmentation, along with a number of standard Python libraries including [numpy](http://www.numpy.org/), [scipy](https://www.scipy.org/), [matplotlib](https://matplotlib.org/), and [tkinter](https://wiki.python.org/moin/TkInter).
+PebbleCounts has a number of important dependencies including [gdal](https://www.gdal.org/) for georeferenced raster manipulation, [openCV](https://opencv.org/) for image manipulation and GUI operation, [scikit-image](https://scikit-image.org/) for filtering and measuring, [scikit-learn](https://scikit-learn.org/stable/) for k-means segmentation, [shapely](https://shapely.readthedocs.io/en/latest/) for geometry operations, along with a number of standard Python libraries including [numpy](http://www.numpy.org/), [scipy](https://www.scipy.org/), [matplotlib](https://matplotlib.org/), and [tkinter](https://wiki.python.org/moin/TkInter).

+### For Windows
 Once you've got `conda` commands installed, you can open a command-line terminal and create a conda environment with:
 ```
-conda create --name pebblecounts python=3.6 opencv \
+conda create --name pebblecounts python=3.6 opencv shapely \
    scikit-image scikit-learn numpy gdal scipy matplotlib tk
 ```
-Or just use the environment .yml file provided with:
+Or just use the `.yml` file provided with:
 ```
 conda env create -f environment.yml
 ```